CSER Now

 Webpage

-Double CSER and internships are available for students that are interested.
-Remote volunteers will be expected to complete their hours with the WoMen of Connections work time in Virginia time 8:00 am -6:00 pm, Monday -Friday.
-If you are interested, please send an e-mail to info@mywoc.org
+Double CSER and internships are available for students who are interested.
+Remote volunteers will be expected to complete their hours with the WoMen of Connections work time in Virginia time, 8:00 am -6:00 pm, Monday-Friday.

 YMCA of Central Virginia (In Person)